New Dental Patient Consultation

-This examination is generally between 1 hour to 1 1/2 hours long.
-We will review the information we collect that day if any issues we find are straightforward, however if our findings are more complex, we will ask you to return at a different time to review and discuss them.
+This examination is generally between 1 to 1.5 hours long.
+We will review the information we collect that day if any issues we find are straightforward.
+However, if the issues we find are complex, we will give an overview and then ask you to return at a different time to discuss them in greater detail.

 In an effort to create the most comfortable environment possible, our office is now a Scent-Free Zone.
 Please help us keep the air we share healthy and fragrance-free.
 Did you know that the chemicals used in scented products can cause discomfort to people with scent sensitivities, asthma, allergies and other medical conditions?